-- Marketing and communications data, which includes preferences in receiving marketing from us and your communication preferences.
+- Marketing and communications data which includes preferences in receiving marketing from us and your communication preferences.

-- Career data, including your CV, career history information and information about you, including references.
+- Career data including your CV, career history information and information about you, including references.

-- to deliver our products and services;
+- Deliver our products and services;

 In addition, we may disclose information about you to the extent that we are required to do so by law or for the purpose of legal proceedings or prospective legal proceedings, in order to establish, exercise or defend our legal rights (including providing information to others for the purposes of fraud prevention) and where we may otherwise do so in accordance with applicable data protection legislation.